Pseudo-magnetic Fields and Effective Dynamics in Strained Honeycomb Structures: Decompositions and Far-Energy Estimate

 Put $\chi_L = \mathds{1}_{(-\infty,E_D)}(1-\chi_D)$ and $\chi_H=\mathds{1}_{(E_D,+\infty)}(1-\chi_D)$, both of which are supported away from $E_D$.
 The identity is then divided into $3$ parts

 through which we define the functional calculus

-They are some kinds of smoothed versions of spectral projections, and I call them regularized spectral projections, although they are not genuine projectors. \begin{remark} The natural devices for decomposition with respect to spectra should be spectral projections.
+They are some kinds of smoothed versions of spectral projections, and we refer to them as regularized spectral projections, although they are not genuine projectors. \begin{remark} The natural devices for decomposition with respect to spectra should be spectral projections.
 However, the classical spectral projections fail to stay stable under small perturbations and invalidate \Cref{ConvergenceOfSpectralProjections} below.
 To overcome this, we replace the indicator functions with some smooth cut-offs in the definition of spectral projections. \end{remark} We decompose it into $3$ parts using the regularized spectral projections: